metarush/perm/README.md

 Keys `1`,`2`,`3` represent roleIds in your app.
 This could mean that `1` represents an admin, `2` a moderator, `3` a staff.

 Values `1`,`2`,`3` represent their hierarchy. **Lower value means a higher rank**.

+Note: Resources of a lower role are inherited by higher roles.
+E.g., Resources of a role with rank `3` are inherirted by roles with a rank `2` and `1`.

 ---